ChandraLingam/PyRegex/README.md

 * The ideal student for this course is willing to learn, participate in the course Q&A forum when you need help, and you need to be comfortable coding in Python.

 ### Author
-My name is Chandra Lingam, and I am the instructor for this course.
-I have over 50,000 thousand students and spend a considerable amount of time keeping myself up-to-date and teach technologies from the basics.
-I am looking forward to meeting you.
+Hello, I'm Chandra Lingam, and I'll be your instructor for this course.
+With over 100K students, I'm committed to staying current with the latest technologies and sharing my knowledge from the fundamentals up.
+I'm excited to have the opportunity to meet you and guide you through this course.

 ### Contents of this repostiory
 1. Interactive tool is a learning aid for you to visually observe and build Regex patterns